A baby boy fast asleep in a white woollen armchair.

 FURTHER INFORMATION

 Karl Drage is a Northamptonshire-based newborn photographer with a studio located near Kettering.
-If you would like to arrange your own newborn photo shoot, please use one of the methods on the Contact Us page to get in touch.

 Passionate, highly-versatile photographer who loves to experiment with new techniques.
+I love action, sunsets, real emotions and just beautiful scenes.

 Post a Comment